 Template Extraction Given the program annotations from the teacher model, we extract templates and corresponding arguments from each program similar to the abstraction method of CRAFT (Yuan et al., 2024).
 Extracting is quite simple: replace specific variable names with generic ones and put in placeholders for each argument.
 The variable renaming and extraction can be done in seconds with abstract syntax trees and regular expression matching.
-The code can be found in Appendix E.
+Note that while the template extraction algorithm is deterministic, the actual templates are determined solely by the annotations from the teacher model.
+The code can be found in Appendix F.

 Augmentation We can use the decomposition of programs into templates and arguments to generate synthetic data similar to how masked language modeling is used in BERT (Devlin et al., 2019).
 As can be seen in Table 2, for many questions and programs, the arguments appear directly in the question.
-Consider the example in Figure 2: "Are both the dog and the sofa brown?"
+Consider the example in Figure 3: "Are both the dog and the sofa brown?"
 The arguments are dog, sofa, and brown.
 Once we find similar words for each, we can simply replace them in the sentence.
 Since we already know the template and the arguments, we also have the program.
-For GQA (Hudson and Manning, 2019), the possible word replacements are from ViperGPT (Surís et al., 2023) and for arguments that are either not in the question or are equal to the entire question, we use GPT to generate similar questions.
+There are two different methods for generating word replacements.
+For the GQA (Hudson and Manning, 2019) dataset, the possible word replacements come from ViperGPT (Surís et al., 2023) except for two special circumstances.
+The first is when arguments are not in the question.
+For example, the question "What is that made from?" could have a program where the arguments are "object" (with the find function) and "material" (with the classify function).
+The second is when the program consists of only calling a VLM and the input is the entire question.
 For VQAv2 (Goyal et al., 2017), we use BERT (Devlin et al., 2019) when an argument is a single word and BART (Lewis, 2019) to replace phrases.
-If possible, we replace arguments with arguments of the same type e.g. an attribute is replaced by an attribute.
-During training, each argument in each
+If possible, we replace arguments with arguments of the same type, e.g. an attribute is replaced by an attribute.